AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        --  raise an exception at runtime.
     end Main;

+There are two types of overflow checks: When there is a machine level overflow, eg. you go past the last value that can be represented on the machine for the corresponding machine type, or type level overflow, when you go past the range that is defined for your type.

-However, mainly for efficiency reasons, overflow only happens at specific boundaries, like assignment:
+Mainly for efficiency reasons, while machine level overflow always results in an exception, type level overflows will only be checked at specific boundaries, like assignment:

 .. code-block:: ada